Key Breed Facts

 The Borzoi has a narrow chest and ribs with a deep brisket that's more evident in older dogs than younger ones.
 Their breastbone is pronounced and their abdomen nicely tucked up which adds a lot of elegance to their look.
 They have quite a bony back, but it is well-muscled and rises in a gentle curve with the highest point being over a dog's last rib.
 This curve is typically more pronounced in males than it is in their female counterparts.

 When it comes to their coat, the Borzoi boasts a silky coat that can be either flat, wavy or a little curly with the hair having a soft and silky texture to the touch.
 The hair on a dog's head, ears, front of their legs is short, but it is a lot longer on a Borzoi's body with dogs boasting heavy feathering on the hindquarters, backs of their legs, tails and chests.
 Dogs boast having a curly frill on their necks with it being more pronounced on males than on their female counterparts.
-Under the breed standard, a Borzoi’s coat can be any colour.
+The accepted colours for Kennel Club registration are as follows:

-The Borzoi is a beautiful looking dog and they boast lovely, placid natures to match their lovely looks.
+The Borzoi is a beautiful, graceful and elegant hound that boast lovely, placid natures to match their looks.
 However, they are not the best choice for first time owners because they are not the easiest of breeds to train, handle and manage.
 They are known to be rather aloof when the mood takes them.
 The other thing about these large dogs, is that they boast a strong instinct to go off roaming whenever they can which is a trait seen in many sighthounds.

 The Borzoi can be a little wary when they are around strangers which can border on them being nervous around people they don't already know, but they are affectionate and loyal towards their family becoming valued members of a household and forming strong bonds with their owners.

-They will generally tolerate being around other dogs, but this can make a Borzoi rather nervous so care has to be taken when they first meet any.
-Care also has to be taken when they encounter smaller pets or animals and this includes cats because a Borzoi might just see them as prey, especially if they start running away.
+They will generally tolerate being around other dogs, but this can make a Borzoi rather nervous so care must be taken when they first meet any.
+Care also should be taken when they encounter smaller pets or animals and this includes cats because a Borzoi might just see them as prey, especially if they start running away.
 As such it is best to prevent these dogs from coming into contact with smaller pets and cats, unless that is they have grown up together and even then it would be unwise to trust a Borzoi with smaller animals and pets.

 For further advice please read our article on Keeping Children Safe around Dogs.